 One issue with HVAC systems containing ducts is the poor air quality after a certain time.
 Even if you are constantly changing air filters, there is always a period where the filters contain too many dust or allergens.
 By contrast, ductless systems have a complex filtration process that almost eliminates these allergens or dust from your home’s air.

 When you get a traditional HVAC system, you have multiple ducts set up throughout the house.
 When the system is running, air goes through those ducts into every room.
-While you can close a duct if one room gets too hot or cold, air is still trying to push through that space, which leads to inefficiency.
+While you can close a duct if one room gets too hot or cold, the air is still trying to push through that space, which leads to inefficiency.
 Ductless systems are cost-effective because they offer the possibility of split systems and specific temperature settings for individual rooms.
 Speak with a district heating company about what ductless system is best for your needs.

 Due to its smaller size and increased efficiency, the ductless HVAC system offers a lower carbon footprint.
 Most ductless systems use a type of refrigerant that is famous for having no impact on ozone depletion.
 If you are ever concerned about your ductless system losing efficiency, it is a good idea to get periodic repairs to take care of any minor problems that could hamper the system’s performance.